 Chill by the outdoor swimming pool, get a massage, have breakfast delivered to your room, Coron Westown Resort is one of the best hotels in town for those seeking a totally relaxing and luxurious vacation.

 What to do in Coron

 Travelers come to Coron after the promise of a tropical paradise and Coron never disappoints.
 It truly is the crowning jewel of Palawan, one of the top places to visit in the Philippines.
 There are several ways to see everything this Palawan gem has to offer.

 Most tour companies in Coron operate the same routes.
-The most popular tour options are:
+The most common tour options are:

 Firefly and Plankton Watching Tour

 By joining group tours, you don’t have to worry about planning as the tour group will take care of everything from picking you up at the hotel, bringing you to the destinations, providing lunch and water, etc. You can enjoy plenty of activities like snorkeling, swimming, and napping on beaches.
-Group tours are also a great way to meet other travelers, especially if you are traveling solo.
+If you love meeting other people when traveling, group tour is a great opportunity.
+This was the way we saw most things while in Coron.
 Read my 5 days Coron itinerary for detailed descriptions and photos of each tour.

 Hire a private boat for a day

 If you are traveling with friends and family, it may be worth it to hire your own boat and guide for a private experience.
 You can customize your destinations and how much time to spend at each.
 It’s a smart way to avoid tourists as you can go as early and late as you please.
 Note that entrance fees to lakes and islands are not included when you hire a private boat as they are when on a group tour.
 If this option interests you, ask around the tour company offices when you are in Coron, and they will point you in the right direction.
 Or you can check Get My Boat online here.

 Go on a diving trip